Tetanus toxin: Clinical significance

 The clinical manifestations of tetanus are caused when tetanus toxin blocks inhibitory impulses, by interfering with the release of neurotransmitters, including glycine and gamma-aminobutyric acid.
 These inhibitory neurotransmitters inhibit the alpha motor neurons.
 With diminished inhibition, the resting firing rate of the alpha motor neuron increases, producing rigidity, unopposed muscle contraction and spasm.
 Characteristic features are risus sardonicus (a rigid smile), trismus (commonly known as "lock-jaw"), and opisthotonus (rigid, arched back).
 Seizures may occur, and the autonomic nervous system may also be affected.
 Tetanospasmin appears to prevent the release of neurotransmitters by selectively cleaving a component of synaptic vesicles called synaptobrevin II.
 Loss of inhibition also affects preganglionic sympathetic neurons in the lateral gray matter of the spinal cord and produces sympathetic hyperactivity and high circulating catecholamine levels.
 Hypertension and tachycardia alternating with hypotension and bradycardia may develop.

 Tetanic spasms can occur in a distinctive form called opisthotonos and be sufficiently severe to fracture long bones.
 The shorter nerves are the first to be inhibited, which leads to the characteristic early symptoms in the face and jaw, risus sardonicus and lockjaw.

-The toxin bind to the neurons is irreversible and nerve function can only be returned by the growth of new terminals and synapses.